 [(8)] (7) Securely anchored handrails shall be provided on each side of all corridors in [patient] resident areas and shall be no more than 36 inches high, measured from the floor to the top of the handrail.

-[C.] (8) Conversion of an Existing Structure.
-When an owner plans to convert an existing structure which has not been licensed as a nursing or care home to a comprehensive care facility or an extended care facility, the owner shall be required to meet all conditions set forth in ["New Facility Construction Requirements."] the regulations of this chapter.

 [Agency Note: In existing structures, the Department will entertain requests for waivers on items which will not endanger the health and safety of persons using the facility; patients and visitors; and for those items, if corrected, which will result in an unreasonable hardship upon the facility, that is, cause substantial financial burden.]

+[C. Conversion of an Existing Structure.
+When an owner plans to convert an existing structure which has not been licensed as a nursing or care home to a comprehensive care facility or an extended care facility the owner shall be required to meet all conditions set forth in "New Facility Construction Requirements."]

+B. Existing construction.
+In existing structures, the facility shall comply with the regulations and building codes effective at the date of construction.

+(1) Conversion of an Existing Structure.
+When an owner plans to convert an existing structure which has not been licensed as a nursing or care home to a comprehensive care facility or an extended care facility, the owner shall be required to meet all conditions set forth in the regulations of this chapter.

-Agency Note: The Department will entertain requests for waivers on items that will not endanger the health and safety of person using the facility, residents and visitors; and for those items, if corrected, which will result in an unreasonable hardship upon the facility, that is, cause substantial financial burden.
+(2) The Department will consider requests for waivers on items that will not endanger the health and safety of person using the facility, residents and visitors; and for those items, if corrected, which will result in an unreasonable hardship upon the facility, that is, cause substantial financial burden.
 Refer to §.02G of this chapter.

+C. New construction or renovation shall comply with regulations as of the date of their effectiveness.

-C. D. Culture Change Facilities.
+D. Culture Change Facilities.
 If a facility wishes to convert to a culture change type of nursing care center, or if an entity wishes to construct a new nursing care center that would be consistent with that of a culture change facility, the Department may allow for waiver of provisions of these regulations on a case by case basis and as described in §.02G of this chapter.

 E. Elevators—[New Construction].
 Elevators shall meet the requirements for elevators in long-term care facilities as set forth in the “Minimum Requirements of Construction and Equipment for Hospital and Medical Facilities, [DHEW Publication No (HRA) 76-4000, or as amended".]
 DHEW Publication No. HRA 81-14500 or as amended.

 [E. Elevators—Existing Facilities.
 In existing facilities all local codes and standards for safety and maintenance of institutional elevators shall be met.]